Elementary particle: Graviton

-Although experimental evidence overwhelmingly confirms the predictions derived from the Standard Model, some of its parameters were added arbitrarily, not determined by a particular explanation, which remain mysterious, for instance the hierarchy problem.
-Theories beyond the Standard Model attempt to resolve these shortcomings.

 Grand unification

 One extension of the Standard Model attempts to combine the electroweak interaction with the strong interaction into a single 'grand unified theory' (GUT).
 Such a force would be spontaneously broken into the three forces by a Higgs-like mechanism.
 This breakdown is theorized to occur at high energies, making it difficult to observe unification in a laboratory.
 The most dramatic prediction of grand unification is the existence of X and Y bosons, which cause proton decay.
 The non-observation of proton decay at the Super-Kamiokande neutrino observatory rules out the simplest GUTs, however, including SU(5) and SO(10).

 Supersymmetry

 Supersymmetry extends the Standard Model by adding another class of symmetries to the Lagrangian.
 These symmetries exchange fermionic particles with bosonic ones.
 Such a symmetry predicts the existence of supersymmetric particles, abbreviated as sparticles, which include the sleptons, squarks, neutralinos, and charginos.
 Each particle in the Standard Model would have a superpartner whose spin differs by from the ordinary particle.
 Due to the breaking of supersymmetry, the sparticles are much heavier than their ordinary counterparts; they are so heavy that existing particle colliders would not be powerful enough to produce them.
 Some physicists believe that sparticles will be detected by the Large Hadron Collider at CERN.